emqx/blog/en/202007/what-is-the-mqtt-protocol.md

    MQTT broker also developed using Erlang

-Considering support for [MQTT 5.0](https://www.emqx.com/en/mqtt/mqtt5), stability, scalability, cluster capabilities, etc., [EMQ X's](https://www.emqx.com/en/products/emqx) performance should be the best:
+Considering support for [MQTT 5.0](https://www.emqx.com/en/mqtt/mqtt5), stability, scalability, cluster capabilities, etc., [EMQX's](https://www.emqx.com/en/products/emqx) performance should be the best:

 - Developed with Erlang OTP, good fault tolerance (proven language in telecommunication field that once made 99.9999999% availability of switch equipment[^5])
 - There are a lot of official plugins for extension.
 There are many authentication plugins, and the backend plugin is available.
 Supports various relational databases, NoSQL databases, and common [message queues](https://www.emqx.com/en/blog/mqtt5-feature-inflight-window-message-queue) such as Kafka, RabbitMQ, Pulsar, etc.